This article provides extra context for using the out-of-the-box Follow-Up Tasks Report, only available on accounts with Follow-Up Tasks enabled.

 Follow-Up Tasks Report

 Follow-Up Tasks are best managed from the Follow-Ups page in the left navigation but the Follow-Up Tasks Report is an alternative option for seeing historical completed Follow-Ups.
-Expand the View drop down to narrow results to over the last 7, 30, 60, 90, or 365 days.
-This Report can be run by admins and designers.

 Navigate to the Reports page, following the instructions based on your Account View.
-Even if you have Departments enabled, this report will be run within a Department as opposed to across the account.
+Even if you have Departments enabled, this Report will be run within a Department as opposed to across the account.

-Click your username at the bottom of the left navigation to expand the menu and select Reports.
+At the bottom of the left navigation, click your username to expand the menu and select Reports.

 *Click the image to enlarge.